blakejakopovic/piface/README.md

 The PiFace has 8 inputs and 8 outputs.
 Both the inputs and outputs are linked to connectors 1-8 respectfully.

-Note: The pfio C library will set all outputs to 0 (off) when first initialized.
+Note: The pfio C library will set all outputs to LOW (zero) when first initialized.

 ### Using Outputs
 Writing to outputs 1 to 8 with all turn on the LEDs.
-Write to outputs using 0 for off/disable and 1 for on/enable.
+Write to outputs using Piface::LOW (or 0) for off/disable and Piface::HIGH (or 1) for on/enable.

 Please note that the PiFace outputs are all open-collectors (meaning that they do not output any voltage).
 Please read the [PiFace Manual](http://www.farnell.com/datasheets/1684425.pdf) for more information.